-During her lecture, Luchini presented case studies of three patients who could have benefited from nanotrap technology.
-These patients were suffering from lung cancer, Lyme disease and Chagas disease, a bacterial infection spread by insects and from mother to child.
+During her lecture, she presented case studies of three patients who could have benefited from nanotrap technology.
+These patients were suffering from lung cancer, Lyme disease and Chagas disease, a bacterial infection spread by insects to humans and from mother to child.

 In each case, detecting the disease sooner would have made an enormous positive impact on the patient’s life.

 Luchini and her team also tested blood taken 25 years ago for a long-range Harvard clinical trial.

 Predicting cancer before it starts?